osatetsu/astro-link-embed/README.md

 ## Credits

 Forked from [astro-embed-obsidian-plugin](https://github.com/pierrenel/astro-embed-obsidian-plugin) by Pierre Nel <hello@pierre.io>.
 Layout and data were separated in this fork.
-The package name `astro-link-embed` is a random three-word token with no special meaning.

 ## License